Policies

 • comply, so far as the person is reasonably able, with any reasonable instruction that is given by the ARLF to allow the ARLF comply with the WHS Acts and Regulations.

-The ARLF WHS workplace representative/s will be elected at an ARLF all-staff meeting and will hold office for up to three (3) years.
+ARLF Health and Safety Representatives will be elected at an ARLF all-staff meeting and will hold office for up to three (3) years.

 For ARLF employees, this WHS Policy should be read in conjunction with the following documents: